Nikos Galis: National team career

 At the 1988 FIBA European Olympic Qualifying Tournament, Galis averaged 28.4 points per game, and he was the tournament's leading scorer.
 His tournament single-game scoring high was 35 points, which came in a game against Germany.
 However, Greece failed to qualify for the 1988 Seoul Summer Olympic Games.

 Galis also led Greece to the silver medal at the 1989 EuroBasket, which he led in scoring, with an average of 35.6 points per game.
 Galis is most remembered from that tournament, for a stunning effort against the Soviet team led by Marčiulionis, and its other star player, Arvydas Sabonis, in their semifinals game.
 Galis scored 45 out of his team's 81 total points, in a dramatic last-gasp 81–80 victory.
 The Greek team then settled for a second-place finish, after they lost against the dominant Yugoslav national team, in the tournament's finals.

 Galis also represented Greece at the 1991 FIBA Centennial Jubilee, which commemorated the 100th anniversary of the creation of the sport of basketball, by the Canadian James Naismith.
 The Jubilee tournament took place at the Peace and Friendship Stadium, in Piraeus, Athens, Greece.
 In three games played during the tournament, Galis averaged 21.0 points per game.

 At the 1991 EuroBasket, Galis averaged 32.4 points per game, and he also led the tournament in scoring.
 In total, Galis was the leading scorer of the EuroBasket four times.
 He was also a four-time All-EuroBasket Team member.

 In total, Galis played in 168 FIBA-recognized games with the Greece national team, in which he scored a total of 5,129 points, for a career scoring average of 30.5 points per game.
 Galis is in the second place, on the list of the all-time career scoring leaders in the history of Greece's senior national team.
 Panagiotis Giannakis is in first place on the list.
+The Hellenic Basketball Federation retired Galis' number 4 jersey of the Greek senior men's team, on 4 August 2023.